Monday, March 23, 2020

 That's simple enough, but what if the person is…

-…a store employee?
-Stand aside and wait for him to open the door for you.
-Maybe he'll make commission from the money you spend.
-Because of that possibility, he should not only hold the door open, but laud you with praises and drop rose petals as you enter like The King.
+Stand aside and wait for the door to be opened for you.
+Maybe the employee will make commission from the money you spend.
+Because of that possibility, the door should not only be held for you, but you should be lauded with praises and rose petals as you enter like royalty.

 Besides, what would realistically happen?
 I’d hold the door and she’d immediately declare love?
 At best, I’d get a snotty look and a passive declaration of gratitude.

 Turn away.
-I’d rather be skinned than deal with that nightmare.
+I’d rather get my skin removed than deal with that nightmare.

 Point is- Stay away from doors, even at home.
 Jump through open windows so each time can be a grand adventure.